Alva912/UNIX_PrintingSummary/README.md

    ```
    Total number of bytes printed: 0
    ```
-7. This program can be invoked with option: -u username.
+7. This program can be invoked with option: `-u username`.
 In this case, it must print:
    ```
    User username:
    Total number of files printed: <number of files printed for user username>